asselstine/solidity-upgrade-patterns/README.md

 }
 ```

+Contracts will use the Controller to lookup the contract factory, then call the factory's create method to create a new instance of a contract.

 You may have noticed that the ExampleValueObject inherits from DelegationTarget somewhat needlessly; this is so that the ExampleValueObject storage will be correctly offset by the amount of storage required by the Delegator, thereby preventing any memory from being trampled.
-The memory constraints are well defined in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.
+The memory constraints are nicely detailed in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.

+### Singletons

-Not all contracts that require storage are created by a factory.
-Some contracts are singletons and are instead registered twice in the controller: the first being an instance of the contract whose name is suffixed with 'Target' and the second being a Delegator registered under the original name and pointing to the suffixed name.
+Some contracts exist globally as singletons and don't need a factory.
+These singletons are instead registered twice in the controller: the first being an instance of the contract whose name is suffixed with 'Target' and the second being a Delegator registered under the original name and pointing to the suffixed name.
+In this way the original contract with the suffixed name can be swapped out while the Delegator remains the same.
+Savvy?

 ### Upgrades

+Augur is partially upgradeable.
+The majority of contracts can be swapped out at runtime by re-registering them in the Controller, but some core contracts of the system such as Controller and Augur cannot be swapped out: changing these contracts would necessitate an entirely new app deployment.
+In fact there is code that halts the entire system and allows users to withdraw their funds.

 It's interesting to note that they plan on locking down the registry by disabling a '[dev-mode](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controller.sol#L6)' in the Controller.
 At some point they will freeze the contracts in production and lock themselves out of the Controller.
 Afterwards, if they want to upgrade, they will need to deploy an entirely new version of the application.